pjn51/brainweb-2/Ideas/Nationalization isn't inherently socialist.md

 In order to be socialism, the [[proletariat|working class]] must be in power.
 Therefore, [[Socialism requires workers' democracy]].

-Furthermore, bourgeois nationalization can demoralize the workers and mislead them into thinking that the only group capable of expropriating the owners is the bourgeois state itself. [[Marxists seek to increase the clarity and confidence of the workers]], and this runs counter to our aims.
+Furthermore, bourgeois [[economic planning|nationalization]] can demoralize the workers and mislead them into thinking that the only group capable of expropriating the owners is the bourgeois state itself. [[Marxists seek to increase the clarity and confidence of the workers]], and this runs counter to our aims.

 ---
 #idea/politics/economics